-Import Requirements for Poultry Meat (whole birds), not transformed HS: 02.07-
+Import Requirements for Poultry Meat (whole birds), Not Transformed HS: 02.07-

-The current regulation in Colombia is mandated by Decree 1500 of May 4, 2007 issued by the MHSP.
+The current regulation in Colombia is mandated by Decree 1500 of May 4, 2007 issued by the MOSP.
 Chapter IX in the mentioned Decree establishes the import requirements of Colombian authorities ICA and INVIMA require for issuing import authorizations.

-An ICA veterinarian inspects the imported poultry meat product upon arrival in Colombia and ensures that the product comes from a U.S. inspected export establishment that is registered with INVIMA, is free of disease, has been inspected by USDA prior to its shipment, and is accompanied by a USDA export certificate stating what was required in the ICA's sanitary import permit.
+An ICA veterinarian inspects the imported poultry meat product upon arrival in Colombia and ensures that the product comes from a U.S. inspected export establishment that is registered with INVIMA, is free of disease, has been inspected by USDA prior to its shipment, and is accompanied by a USDA export certificate stating what is required in the ICA's sanitary import permit.
 Simultaneously, there is an INVIMA inspector to verify that the imported product meets INVIMA conditions for human consumption.
-Detention or rejection of shipments has occurred due to the appearance unsanitary packaging and non-compliance with SPS requirements.
+Detention or rejection of shipments has occurred due to the appearance unsanitary packaging.
+An outline of the procedures/protocols for meat and poultry inspection at ports of entry remain unclear with decisions often left to the subjective determination of the inspecting official.